,

 P.E

-PE will take place each Wednesday for Edinburgh and Cardiff.
+PE will take place each Friday for Edinburgh and Cardiff.
 We are requesting that on their PE day children come to school dressed for PE with appropriate outdoor PE kit: black jogging bottoms, white/black plain T-Shirt and outdoor trainers.
 During colder periods your child can wear their school jumper or cardigan to take part in outdoor activities.

 Snack and Water Bottles

-Class Team.
+Class Team

-Mrs Thomas- Cardiff Class teacher
+Mrs Thomas- Cardiff Class teacher (Wed-Fri)

-Upcoming Events.
+Upcoming Events

-How you can support us.
+How you can support us

 We value the learning partnerships with parents.
 You can support your child's learning at home by: